 The knee joint is the commonest joint to be injured with playing sports, the bones of the knee are covered with cartilage to allow smooth movement.
 There is medial & lateral meniscus (cushions) – that function as shock absorbers.
 It has two internal cruciate ligaments (ACL & PCL) and two external collateral ligament (MCL & LCL) that provide stability.

-Severe injuries to the knee joint requires a review from a Knee specialist to ascertain early and accurate diagnosis of the injury and initiation of early treatment.
-Dr Gautam Tawari is a UK fellowship trained and a Royal college of surgeons accredited Sports and Knee arthroscopy surgeon.
+Severe injuries to the knee joint requires a review from a Orthopedic Knee specialist to ascertain early and accurate diagnosis of the injury and initiation of early treatment.
+Dr Gautam Tawari is a UK fellowship trained Orthopedic Doctor and a Royal college of Orthopedic surgeons accredited Sports and Knee arthroscopy surgeon.
 He undertakes arthroscopic ACL/PCL surgery, Meniscal repairs, Knee Cartilage surgery and Stem cell treatment in the knee joint.

 He follows an advanced rehabilitation protocol to ascertain his patients get back to sports quicker and more confidently.